BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 ## Party event: `party`

 Runs the specified list of events (third argument) for every player in a [party](../Parties.md).
+The last optional `amount` argument sets a maximum of selected players.
+Note that the order is not specified, so the player causing this event is not necessary the first selected, and any negative value ignores a maximum amount.

 !!! example
     ```YAML
     party 10 has_tag1,!has_tag2 give_reward
+    party 10 has_tag1,!has_tag2 give_special_reward amount:3
     ```

 ## Pick random: `pickrandom`